BRAND NAME: CARDIZEM

 Muscle contraction is governed by the flow of calcium through what are called "voltage-gated calcium channels."
 When these channels are blocked by drugs, less calcium can flow through the channels.
 This results in a weaker muscle contraction.
 Blood calcium levels are not altered by this blockade.

 The voltage-gated calcium channels that one might wish to block are located in heart muscle and in blood vessels.
-The use of calcium channel blockers would lead to a more relaxed and therefore dilated blood vessel which, in turn, translates to lower blood pressure.
+In the case of blood vessels, the use of a calcium channel blocker would lead to less muscle tone in the blood vessel.
+This creates a more relaxed and therefore dilated blood vessel which, in turn, translates to lower blood pressure.
 The heart ends up with less resistance to pump against, meaning that the heart does not have to work as hard.
 In situations where the heart muscle might be overworked, this might lead to a more efficient and healthier heart.

 Diltiazem also affects the electrical conduction of the heart such that electrical conduction is slowed.
 This means that the heart rate also slows, allowing for a longer filling time for the heart between pumps.